Why focus on color contrast?

 Your goals for creating accessible content with effective color contrast:

 - Use sufficient contrast.
 Make sure that the contrast ratio between text color and background color is at least 4.5:1.
-There are color contrast tools that can help you test color pairs for contrast and adjust the values as necessary.
+There are color contrast checkers that can help you test color pairs for contrast and adjust the values as necessary.

 - Avoid very high contrast.
 Be aware also that for some people, especially people with dyslexia, a very high contrast color scheme can make reading more difficult.
 It is a good idea to choose an off-white background color rather than a white background to aid on-screen reading.